MicrosoftDocs/power-pages-docs/power-pages-docs/configure/setup-workspace.md

 ## Mobile

-You'll have the ability to learn more about progressive web apps (PWAs) using Power Pages.<!--note from editor: Not sure what "You'll have the ability" means.
-Could it be "In this section, you'll learn more about..."?
-Also, "using" is ambiguous here.
-Should it be "by using Power Pages" or "built by using Power Pages," or "that use Power Pages"? -->
+You'll be able to learn more about progressive web apps (PWAs) using Power Pages.

 ## Administration